 In 1996, IEEE instituted efforts to explore how to improve the retention and better meet the needs of recently graduated Student members.
 The concept of developing a peer group evolved and was named GOLD (Graduates of the Last Decade).
 The GOLD group is defined as post-student members who are within ten years of receiving their first professional degree.

 A Society Affiliate is a member of an IEEE Society.
-Society Affiliates are not IEEE members and are not entitled to any IEEE benefits or services that are reserved solely for IEEE members.
+Society affiliates are not IEEE members and are not entitled to any IEEE benefits or services that are reserved solely for IEEE members.
 All affiliate benefits and services come directly from the individual IEEE Society offering affiliation.
-For each society affiliated with, the applicant pays a separate annual affiliate fee plus that IEEE Society's annual membership dues.
+For each Society one is affiliated with, the applicant pays a separate annual affiliate fee plus that IEEE Society's annual membership dues.
 Affiliate applications are provided by individual IEEE Societies offering affiliation.